International Baccalaureate Grades 11-12

 Philosophy

 In Robbinsdale Area Schools (RAS), we recognize and appreciate that no two students are the same.
 Each student is an individual with unique personal and educational needs.
-In addition, we acknowledge that some students are incapable of fully participating in the International Baccalaureate Diploma Programme (IB DP).
-Though the curriculum might be too rigorous for those students, they will still be aware of the IB philosophy and principles and encouraged to embody the IB learner profile in every way possible at their particular learner level.
-All classrooms are implementing learner profile attributes throughout the curriculum and school culture.
+In addition, we acknowledge that some students are incapable of fully participating in our International Baccalaureate Programmes.
+Though the curriculum might be too rigorous for some students, they will still be aware of the IB philosophy and principles and encouraged to embody the IB learner profile and the approaches to learning skills in every way possible at their particular learning level.
+All classrooms are implementing learner profile attributes and the approaches to learning skills throughout the curriculum and school culture.

 Purpose